Kieran Green: Non-League

 Green joined National League club Gateshead on 22 March 2017 loan until the end of the 2016–17 season.
 He for Gateshead permanently on 17 May on a one-year contract, having been released by Hartlepool at the end of the season.

 Green joined National League North club Blyth Spartans on 14 November 2017 on a one-month loan.
 His loan was extended for a second month on 20 December.
 He was recalled by Gateshead on 5 January 2018 having impressed while on loan at Blyth.
 He returned to Blyth on 8 February on loan until 25 March.
 He signed for Blyth permanently on 15 June 2018.

 Green signed for Blyth's National League North rivals York City on 14 May 2019.

 On 18 August 2020, Green signed for National League side FC Halifax Town.

 Grimsby Town

 On 15 July 2022, Green signed for Grimsby Town for an undisclosed fee, penning a two-year deal with an option for a third year.

+Green was part of the Grimsby team that reached the FA Cup quarter-finals for the first time since 1939, although not involved in the 2–1 win away at Premier League side Southampton that secured that achievement, he started the quarter-final game against Brighton & Hove Albion.

+In April 2025, Green scored from inside his own half in a 2–2 draw away to Harrogate Town.
+It was described by the club's official website as "one of the greatest-ever Grimsby Town goals".